ameli/imate/docs/notes.rst

   eigenvalues.
 If the lanczos degree is ``m``, and it the input matrix's eigenvalues have at most ``m`` significant eigenvalues, then the SLQ method performs well.
-Covariance matrices usually have such property, where most of their eigenvalues are zero zero, but a small number of them are significant.
+Covariance matrices usually have such property, where most of their eigenvalues are zero, but a small number of them are significant.

 =========================
 Implementation Techniques